aguang5241/Alloy_Supermarket/README.md

 ## Get started
 ### Download
-Visit https://github.com/Aguang5241/Alloy_Supermarket/tree/main/res/dnowload to download the software zip (for Windows) or database file.
+Visit https://github.com/Aguang5241/Alloy_Supermarket/releases to download the latest version of software (for Windows) and database.

 ### Description
 1. On the Concentrations -> Performance page, the users can input the Si and Mg elemental compositions.
 After clicking the Predict button, one can get the corresponding mechanical properties (UTS, YS, and EL) of the target alloy(s).